rockstor/rockstor-doc/smart/smart.rst

 Thanks to `Rockstor forum <https://forum.rockstor.com/>`_ user **kcomer** for `helping with the development
 <https://forum.rockstor.com/t/s-m-a-r-t-support-is-not-available-for-this-disk/830>`_
-of this custom smart option.
+of this custom smart option and for supplying this image of it's use.

-**Note that in the above example the "/dev/twl0" identifies the first (and only in this case) controller and the "-d 3ware,X" identifies the raid port that each drive is attached to.** Identifying which port relates to which drive is still a manual process that has yet to be automated in Rockstor and in this case care should be take to update these port when re-arranging drives.
+**Note that in the above example the "/dev/twl0" identifies the first (and only in this case) controller and the "-d 3ware,X" identifies the card port that each drive is attached to.** Identifying which port relates to which drive is still a manual process that has yet to be automated in Rockstor and in this case care should be take to update these port when re-arranging drives.
 It is hoped that this facility is improved in the future.

+**It is always best to take a not of a SMART reports drive serial number to be sure which drive it references.
+Especially when connected to a hardware raid controller.**